 Seasonality refers to a series whose distribution changes predictably through time.
 An example of this would be Google trends search interest for beach and ski resorts.

 We can see that interest in the beach is highest when it’s warm, and ski-goers search for resorts when it’s cold.
 Both follow a predictable, seasonal pattern.
 We can compare each quarter with last year’s quarter to make things more predictable.
 Speaking of predictable…

 Seasonality is different from cyclicality.
 Seasonality is predictable, whereas cyclicality is not.

 Skipping the code on this one as it’s more complex, and I feel like it doesn’t aid in understanding seasonality.

 If interested, check it out on the Analyzing Alpha GitHub Repo.

 This is obvious.
 If we look at the revenue of a ski resort in the winter months, it’ll be vastly different from its revenue when the sun’s shining.

 White noise is a time series with a mean of zero, its volatility is constant, and there’s no correlation between lags — its variables are independent and identically distributed variables.

 In other words, it’s random.

-If it’s not random, then we can create a better forecasting model by extracting the non-random signal out of the random noise.
+If it’s not random, we can create a better forecasting model by extracting the non-random signal from the random noise.